peterloes/SmartAnimalTraps/README.md

 The radio handheld transmitter is able to open and close the shutter, from a distance tested over 100 metres.

-Lightbarrier 1 and lightbarrier 2 are connected with Logic AND.
-Both Lightbarrier needs a falling edge to 0V to close the shutter.
+Lightbarrier 1 and lightbarrier 2 are connected with logic AND.
+Both lightbarriers needs a falling edge to 0V to close the shutter.

 Lightbarrier 1 and lightbarrier 2 is forbidden to open the Shutter.